Are you looking to improve your LinkedIn presence?

 Post regular content

-As well as optimizing your LinkedIn profile, you'll want to consider posting regular content.
+As well as optimising your LinkedIn profile, you'll want to consider posting regular content.
 When you write articles or post status updates, you'll gain more exposure to your existing connections plus their connections.
-It's an excellent opportunity to highlight your skills and knowledge, and at the same time provide helpful tips and insights to your audience.

 Don't forget to engage with other people's content, too.
 LinkedIn is a great platform to build relationships with new connections.
 Start by following and commenting on people's content, so it's easier to send an invitation to connect afterward.